codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_manual.rst

 Initial Configuration
 =====================

-After installation, a few initial configuration is required.
+After installation, a few initial configurations are required.
 See :ref:`initial-configuration` for the detail.

 .. _installing-manual-upgrading: